Giovanni Niccolò Muscat

 Giovanni Niccolò Muscat (8 March 1735 – c.
 1800) was a Maltese doctor of law, and a major philosopher.
 His area of specialisation in philosophy was chiefly jurisprudence.

 Early life

 Muscat was born into a poor family on 8 March 1735.
-He lost his parents at a young age, and was raised by his aunt.
-His aunt paid for his university studies, and he studied law, likely at the Collegium Melitense in Valletta.
+He was raised by his aunt after his parents died when he was young.
+His aunt paid for his university studies, where he studied law, likely at the Collegium Melitense in Valletta.

 In 1763, he married Maria Salamone, a widow with three children who were older than him.

 Career

 Professional career

-After finishing his law degree and becoming a lawyer, Muscat was lucky enough to encounter the good favours of one of the legal scribes (called uditore) of the Grand Master of the Knights Hospitaller, Manuel Pinto da Fonseca, who took him under his wing.
+After finishing his law degree and becoming a lawyer, Muscat was taken under the wing of one of the legal scribes (called uditore) of the Grand Master of the Knights Hospitaller, Manuel Pinto da Fonseca.
 This helped Muscat build up a steady clientele which brought him a stable income.
-At this point he was likely still in his early twenties.

 Early writings

 Muscat's earliest extant writings date back to when he was twenty-three years old.
 A long poetic work in Italian, called Sonnetto (Sonnet), which he composed in 1758 was dedicated to Giammaria Azopardi Castelletti, Adriano Montana and Giuseppe Agius.
 The first was the Vicar General, and the others Assessors, to the Bishop of Malta, Bartolomé Rull.
 The work had never been published, and is extant in manuscript form.
 This document is evidence that Muscat did not always harbour ‘dangerous’ doctrines (as came out afterwards).
 During this period of his life he seems to have been quite convinced of the traditional political structures of his time and, particularly, with the supreme power exerted by the Pope.

 Another early writing, this time from 1771, when Muscat had thirty-six years of age, is called Replica delli Creditori (A Creditors’ Response).
 This too is in Italian.
 It was published in Palermo, Sicily, at the printing press of Baron Giacomo Epir, and contains 87 pages.
 The work was written in response to a publication issued by a certain Giacobbe Berard, who had responded to yet another book.
 Muscat's book reproduced the same title of Berard's work.
 The subject of all three publications concerned a particular legal case of localised importance.
 Nevertheless, in his book Muscat touches upon a theme pertaining to political philosophy which he would go on to develop in other writings, namely the legal independence of a local government from outside interference (including the pope, his bishops or the Inquisition.